osg-htc/osg-display/README.md

 bun dev
 ```

-Open [http://localhoast:3000/osgdisplay](http://localhost:3000/osg-display) with your browser to see the result.
+Open [http://localhoast:3000/osg-display](http://localhost:3000/osg-display) with your browser to see the result.

 Depending on your deployment environment, you may need to change the `next.config.ts`'s `assetPath` and `basePath`.
-These are set by default to `/osg-display` to accomodate for my Github Pages.